TEDx Talk

 *'Call 911' applicable for USA.
 Stroke Heroes in Australia call 000

-Finally, on Day 10 of Hospital Vacay (during birthweek!) where I was confident death was over knocking and was about to smash down the door of my life, the second stroke was acknowledged (after it had certainly finished its destructible war path without being stopped with medical assistance in the tiny 'seahorse of the brain' *Hippocampus* deep inside, hence why it took so long to identify it) and its cause was later deduced (not identified) during the 5 weeks spent at hospital via a cerebral angiogram (that too had a risk of further strokes you have to agree to the test after being told the risks - it wasn't as scary as the '1% risk of death' they more or less broadcast and 'drill into your mind' *pun intended* before you agree to the invasive brain biopsy!
-Thank you to the mates who always focused on the 99% chance of survival - decorating my notebook I kept permanently by my side with such positive pieces of maths!) as Vasculitis (the cause for my particular strokes was incredibly rare as there were no obvious results from standard tests and my Stroke Risk was previously considered, 'low' *let that be a lesson to those who think they are immune to strokes!* - my British doctor/stalker back in Australia now doesn't believe I have such a disease as he has noticed a recent trend in warped Vasculitis assumptions + there have been no further strokes for this brilliant brain!), but given my mind's woes, I kept thinking it was still 'just' a virus known as Encephalitis (what was initially presumed to be the cause of my severe short term memory loss)!
-As a result, everyone (medical staff that were paid to do so + my dear supporters who did it for free out of love and probably adoration!) was forced to regularly/repetitively explain what actually in fact happened to my mind in the end and they did so with such patience and humility that I am truly honoured to (still) be their mate.
-There was one particular occasion where I recall a dear Klubber having to tell myself that it was another stroke (surely for the umpteenth time) and I had to have a little time-out to 'cry it out' (...again and again given memory loss.
-Thank you to the Pumps for being the mightiest pillars of support during those stroke struggles).
-Never mind this brain-damaged soul - I forgot the sheer agony and anguish just a few seconds/minutes later - but it was excruciatingly intense and heartbreaking for my kind Klubbers to witness a sore & swollen Kitty-Brain going kaput and many have since told me that they'd cry after every hospital visit for they too felt what I felt, yet they couldn't fix the problem with death being a frightening possibility creeping around waiting for the opportune moment to strike.
-Quality eggs hanging in there (and paying all my bills and doing all my washing/listening to my chat & giving advice + anecdotes/contacting all the necessary people/bringing in chocolate, underwear, PJs and daily newspapers to a zone that always cost them more on public transport!) when it was such an intense and devastating occasion for them (a young person supporting a fellow young person who may just die or at the very least, have confronting disabilities from waking up on a day off whilst in their 20s) to deal with.
+Finally, on Day 10 of Hospital Vacay (& during my birthweek!) where I was confident death was over just knocking and was about to smash down the door of my life, the second stroke was acknowledged (after it had certainly finished its destructible war path without being stopped with medical assistance in the tiny 'seahorse of the brain' *hippocampus* deep inside, hence why it took so long to identify it) and its cause was later deduced (not identified) during the five weeks spent at hospital via a cerebral angiogram (that too had a risk of further strokes you have to agree to the test after being told the risks - it wasn't as scary as the '1% risk of death' they more or less broadcast and 'drill into your mind' *pun intended* before you agree to the invasive brain biopsy!
+Thank you to the mates who always focused on the 99% chance of survival - decorating my notebook I kept permanently by my side with such positive pieces of maths!) as vasculitis (the cause for 2012's strokes was incredibly rare as there were no obvious results from standard tests and my stroke risk was previously considered, 'low' - let that be a lesson to those who think they are immune to strokes! - my British doctor back in Australia now doesn't believe I have such a disease as he has noticed a recent trend in warped vasculitis assumptions + there have been no further strokes for this brilliant brain!), but given my mind's woes, I kept thinking it was still 'just' a virus known as encephalitis (what was initially presumed to be the cause of my severe short-term memory loss)!
+As a result, everyone (medical staff that were paid to do so + my dear supporters who did it for free out of love and perhaps genuine adoration!) was forced to regularly/repetitively explain what actually in fact happened to my mind in the end and they did so with such patience and humility that I am truly honoured to (still) be their mate.
+There was one particular occasion where I recall a dear mate having to (again) explain that it was another stroke and I had to have a little time-out to 'cry it out' (...again and again given memory loss.
+Thank you to the pumps for being the mightiest pillars of support during those stroke struggles).
+Never mind this brain-damaged soul - I forgot the sheer agony and anguish just a few seconds/minutes later - but it was excruciatingly intense and heartbreaking for my kind Klubbers to witness a sore-+-swollen Kitty-Brain going kaput and many have since told me that they'd cry after every hospital visit for they too felt what I felt, yet they couldn't fix the problem with death being a frightening possibility creeping around waiting for the opportune moment to strike.
+Quality eggs hanging in there (+ paying any of my bills and doing all my washing/listening to my chat & giving advice + anecdotes/contacting all the necessary people/bringing in chocolate, underwear, PJs and daily newspapers to a ghastly travel zone that always cost them more on public transport!) when it was such an intense and devastating occasion for them (a young person supporting a fellow whipper snapper who may very well die or at the very least, have confronting disabilities from waking up on a day off whilst in their 20s) to deal with.
 True heroes!

 "A performer spends her life using her voice in a career where there is no stutter.